Sprinkle-Cookie/sprinkle-cookie.github.io/progress.md

 - Getting sound system to work: This was a bit tricky mostly because of the confusing documentation.
 You need a hardware support and then a usermod application(sound server).
 The most widely used hardware support is alsa.
 Packages needed are: alsa, alsa-utils, and alsa-plugins.
 Once downloaded, you will have to unmute the sound card's Master volume.
 This one did not work for me for a very long time.
 Turned out I was trying to turn the wrong sound card on.
 Specify -c 2 when you run the sset command to unmute.
 Otherwise just use alsamixer, switch the sounds cards and manually increase the volume.
 Looks like I will have to do this everytime I switch from speaker to headphone.
 Also, I used a script to amplify the alsa volume.
 Make sure you add the user to audio and video groups.
 - To mount iphone in arch(for file backup and what not) use [this reddit thread](https://www.reddit.com/r/archlinux/comments/3l2gvo/eli5_how_to_mount_my_iphone_in_arch/)
 - Getting a wireless printers working: Packages installed were cups, cups-pdf, avahi, and its dependencies.
 Once installed start and enable avahi-daemon.service and  org.cups.cupsd.service.
 Use the web interface at localhost:641 and add a printer and what not.
 I was using the cups cli and had difficulty connecting to the printer. lpinfo -v lists all the available printers and lpinfo -m lists the drivers.
+- To take screenshots, I installed gscreenshot which is a wrapper around scrot.
+I mapped gscreenshot-cli to the key binding Mod1+Shift+s in my i3 config.
+Works like a charm.

 - Things yet to figure out(Edit: Not anymore.
 Refer the updates below)
     - To use a new font for i3 or uxrvt in general you'll have to install ttf-<font name> package.
 I haven't yet figured out how to increase the size of the text in uxrvt.
 I am clearly missing something.